Germany: 280,000 new migrants last year, far lower than 2015

 Wednesday’s figures showed that 745,545 formal asylum applications were made last year — 268,869 more than in 2015.
 Those included 268,866 applications from Syrians, 127,892 from Afghans and 97,162 from Iraqis, the biggest single groups by far.

 The Federal Office for Migration and Refugees, which has been beefed up in the course of Europe’s migrant crisis, decided last year on more than 695,000 asylum applications, more than twice as many as in 2015.
 Nearly 60 percent of applicants were granted either full refugee status or a lesser form of protection.
+The agency has also cut the average time required for an asylum decision to under three months, and introduced a nationwide database to combine identity records for all asylum-seekers.

 De Maiziere said that about 55,000 migrants returned home voluntarily last year, compared with the previous year’s 35,000.
 Another 25,000 were forcibly deported.